kharchenkolab/Baysor/README.md

 ### Docker

-Alternatevely, you can use Dockerfile.
+Alternatively, you can use Dockerfile.
 It contains executable `baysor` to run Baysor from CLI, as well as IJulia installation to use Baysor with Jupyter.

 Pre-built stable [image](https://hub.docker.com/r/vpetukhov/baysor):